xtensor-stack/xtensor/docs/source/build-options.rst

 - either define them in the CMakeLists of your project, with ``target_compile_definitions`` cmake command.
 - or create a header where you define all the macros you want and then include the headers you need.
-Then include thi sheader whenever you need ``xtensor`` in your project.
+Then include this header whenever you need ``xtensor`` in your project.

 The following macros are already defined in ``xtensor`` but can be overwritten: